-- Keil Studio account: Allows you to log out of Keil Studio (by default, when you initially log into Keil Studio, your Keil Studio account is listed in the User Profile view). - GitHub account: Connect or disconnect your GitHub account from Keil Studio.
+- Arm account or Mbed account: Allows you to log out of Keil Studio Cloud (by default, when you initially log into Keil Studio Cloud, your Arm account or Mbed account is listed in the User Profile view). - GitHub account: Connect or disconnect your GitHub account from Keil Studio Cloud.